isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>1.1 Leaving school grounds without permission (after reporting but before
-the end of the school session without the school's approval)</p>
+the end of the school session without the school's approval)
-<p>1.2 Truancy (Being absent from school or school activities without a valid
+<br>1.2 Truancy (Being absent from school or school activities without a valid
 reason)</p>
 </td>
 </tr>